nero/nero.github.io/shitlist.md

 ## AMD

-Intentional Backdooring (Platform Security Processor)
+- Intentional Backdooring (Platform Security Processor)

 ## Allwinner

-For producing SoC that are only supported if you compile linux with object files distributed as binary.
+- For producing SoC that are only supported if you compile linux with object files distributed as binary.

 ## Amazon

-Shitty worker treatment.
+- Shitty worker treatment.
-Alexa could connection, which is privacy violation per design.
+- Alexa could connection, which is privacy violation per design.
-Amazon Prime Ads / Subscription Trickery
+- Amazon Prime Ads / Subscription Trickery

 ## Apple

-Shitty worker treatment.
+- Shitty worker treatment.

 ## Blizzard Entertainment

-Telemetry.
+- Telemetry.

 ## Change.org

-Selling data of signers.
+- Selling data of signers.
-Conscience scam.
+- Conscience scam.

 ## Cisco

-Persistently bad software quality for critical infrastructure.
+- Persistently bad software quality for critical infrastructure.

 ## Coraline Ada (Person)

-Leftist signalling in Open Source (Contributor Coveneant).
+- Leftist signalling in Open Source (Contributor Coveneant).
-Persistently attempting to gain political influence over projects.
+- Persistently attempting to gain political influence over projects.

 ## Deutsche Telekom AG

-Didn't want to peer at DE-CIX, causing mis-routing of german traffic across non-german nodes.
+- Didn't want to peer at DE-CIX, causing mis-routing of german traffic across non-german nodes.
-Tried to use said failure as reasoning for a 'german-only' net as business opportunity.
+- Tried to use said failure as reasoning for a 'german-only' net as business opportunity.
-Demands extra money for non-congested peering (aka doing their job).
+- Demands extra money for non-congested peering (aka doing their job).
-Fiber scam.
+- Fiber scam.

 ## DHL

-Shitty worker treatment.
+- Shitty worker treatment.

 ## Facebook

-Their business model is selling your data and then lying about it.
+- Their business model is selling your data and then lying about it.
-Intransparent Banning.
+- Intransparent Banning.
-Radicalizing people by filter bubbles.
+- Radicalizing people by filter bubbles.

 ## FreeBSD

-Leftist signalling (No hug is illegal!).
+- Leftist signalling (No hug is illegal!).

 ## Generali Versicherungen

-Youtube Ads.
+- Youtube Ads.
-Insurances deal with massive individual surveilance.
+- Insurances deal with massive individual surveilance.

 ## GEZ

-Scam to secure ex-politicans pensions.
+- Scam to secure ex-politicans pensions.

+## Gilette

+- The 2019 Ad.

 ## Github

-Leftist signalling.
+- Leftist signalling.
-Excerting political pressure on projects.
+- Excerting political pressure on projects.

 ## Google Services

-They scrape all your stuff to target ads.
+- They scrape all your stuff to target ads.
-Intransparent banning.
+- Intransparent banning.

 ## Intel

-Intentional Backdooring (Management Engine)
+- Intentional Backdooring (Management Engine)

 ## Lennart Poettering (Person)

-Regardless what he does wrong, its always the messengers fault.
+- Regardless what he does wrong, its always the messengers fault.
-Wouldn't be an issue if he wasn't maintaining infrastructure-critical software.
+- Wouldn't be an issue if he wasn't maintaining infrastructure-critical software.

 ## LG Electronics

-TV Telemetry.
+- TV Telemetry.

 ## LLVM

-Leftist signalling.
+- Leftist signalling.

 ## Microsoft

-Windows Telemetry.
+- Windows Telemetry.
-Hostility towards Free Software.
+- Hostility towards Free Software.

 ## Nestle

-Conspiring to blame fats for unhealthy food, while they make profits on selling sugar.
+- Conspiring to blame fats for unhealthy food, while they make profits on selling sugar.
-Irresponsible water draining.
+- Irresponsible water draining.

 ## Niantic Labs

-Perpetually concepting games which inevitably result in loss of players location privacy.
+- Perpetually concepting games which inevitably result in loss of players location privacy.
-Coincidentally, funded via In-Q-Tel/CIA.
+- Coincidentally, funded via In-Q-Tel/CIA.

 ## Opal / Wowaname (Person)

-Like, if you go to any random IRC on the web, chances are that he is already banned there.
+- Like, if you go to any random IRC on the web, chances are that he is already banned there.
-Prolific spammer.
+- Prolific spammer.
-Seems to have gotten their spaghetti together, canidate for removal from this list.
+- Seems to have gotten their spaghetti together, canidate for removal from this list.

 ## Paypal

-On-call removal of accounts for controversial customers.
+- On-call removal of accounts for controversial customers.
-Intransparent banning.
+- Intransparent banning.

 ## RedHat

-Abusing control over Free Software ecosystems to introduce dependency on own project.
+- Abusing control over Free Software ecosystems to introduce dependency on own project.

 ## Sachsenmilch

-Subsidary of Unternehmensgrupe Theo Müller.
+- Subsidary of Unternehmensgrupe Theo Müller.

 ## SAP

-Nonsensical internal policies.
+- Nonsensical internal policies.
-Proliferation of software crap.
+- Proliferation of software crap.

 ## T-Systems

-I received worst customer support there, while not being an customer, but employee.
+- I received worst customer support there, while not being an customer, but employee.
-Nonsensical internal policies.
+- Nonsensical internal policies.

 ## Tsutsu (Person)

-Constant harassing at 34c3.
+- Constant harassing at 34c3.
-Repeated toxic behavior after expired bans.
+- Repeated toxic behavior after expired bans.

 ## Twitter

-Radicalizing people by filter bubbles.
+- Radicalizing people by filter bubbles.
-Intransparent Banning.
+- Intransparent Banning.

 ## Unternehmensgrupe Theo Müller

-Subsidizing Scams.
+- Subsidizing Scams.
-Asshats towards Farmers (Milk Protests 2008).
+- Asshats towards Farmers (Milk Protests 2008).

 ## WhatsApp

-Harassing open-source projects providing interfaces to the messenger (Yowsup).
+- Harassing open-source projects providing interfaces to the messenger (Yowsup).
-Basing on open protocol (XMPP) while being asshats to open software.
+- Basing on open protocol (XMPP) while being asshats to open software.
-Stealing contact lists for ad targeting (giving them to Facebook).
+- Stealing contact lists for ad targeting (giving them to Facebook).
-Subsidary of Facebook.
+- Subsidary of Facebook.

 ## Youtube

-Intransparent Banning.
+- Intransparent Banning.
-Automated content creator harassment via Content-ID.
+- Automated content creator harassment via Content-ID.

 ## Zalando

-1st place in the intergalactic competition "Most annoying ad".
+- 1st place in the intergalactic competition "Most annoying ad".
 Aaaaaaaah.